 MALOUF FOUNDATION CAPSA CANNOT DO THIS WORK WITHOUT MALOUF'S SUPPORT For more than 10 years, the Malouf Foundation has provided the bedding for CAPSA's shelter.
-This saves thousands of dollars and ensure that each year more than 300 women, men and children, have a safe and comfortable refuge.
+This saves thousands of dollars and ensures that each year more than 300 women, men and children, have a safe and comfortable refuge.
 Malouf also donate hundreds of beds, pillows and bedding to clients transitioning into CAPSA's housing program.
 Malouf helps raise direct funds for CAPSA programs.
 The annual Malouf Art for CAPSA event is organized and hosted by Malouf and supports CAPSA's clinical therapy program.
-Malouf Foundation is also a home sponsor.
+Malouf Foundation has sponsored a home since 2018.
 Malouf employees are encouraged to donate directly to the CAPSA shelter zero turn-away program through payroll deduction.
 THANK YOU FOR YOUR SUPPORT OF CAPSA AND THOSE WE SERVE.